Walel Watson

-Walel Watson (born July 17, 1984) is an American mixed martial artist.
+Walel Watson (born July 16, 1984) is an American mixed martial artist and bare knuckle boxer.
 A professional since 2008, he has fought in the UFC, Titan FC, and Tachi Palace Fights.

 MMA career

 Watson made his professional debut in 2008 for MMA Xtreme in Mexico at the age of 24.
 He lost his debut via submission, but went undefeated in his next 7 bouts and never going to the third round.
 Prior to joining the UFC, he amassed a record of 8 wins and 2 losses.

 Ultimate Fighting Championship

 In August 2011, it was announced that Watson signed with the UFC.

-Watson's UFC debut took place against Joseph Sandoval on October 1, 2011 at UFC on Versus 6.
+Watson's UFC debut took place against Joseph Sandoval on October 1, 2011, at UFC on Versus 6.
 He was successful in his debut, winning the fight early via TKO in the first round.

-In his second fight, Watson faced Yves Jabouin on December 10, 2011 at UFC 140.
+In his second fight, Watson faced Yves Jabouin on December 10, 2011, at UFC 140.
 After three close rounds Watson lost a controversial split decision.

 Watson returned quickly to face T.J.
-Dillashaw on February 15, 2012 at UFC on Fuel TV 1.
+Dillashaw on February 15, 2012, at UFC on Fuel TV 1.
 He lost the fight via unanimous decision.

-Watson was defeated by Mitch Gagnon on September 22, 2012 at UFC 152 via first round rear naked choke.
+Watson was defeated by Mitch Gagnon on September 22, 2012, at UFC 152 via first round rear naked choke.

-After posting a 1-3 record inside the promotion, Watson was released from the UFC.
+After posting a 1–3 record inside the promotion, Watson was released from the UFC.